jwodder/kbits/src/posts/clap-bool-negate.rst

 :Category: Programming
 :Tags: Rust, clap, command-line parsing
 :Summary:
-    How to use Rust's clap library to implement boolean ``--foo`` and ``--no-foo`` flags that undo each other
+    How to use Rust's clap_ library to implement boolean ``--foo`` and ``--no-foo`` flags that undo each other

-Rust's clap_ library is the language's *de facto* standard crate for parsing command-line arguments.
+Rust's clap_ library is the language's most popular crate for parsing command-line arguments.
 Though it has many useful features, programmers used to libraries like Python's Click_ may find themselves struggling to implement one certain CLI convention: boolean flags ``--foo`` and ``--no-foo`` that undo